awsdocs/aws-batch-user-guide/doc_source/batch_cwet.md

  Next, you create a CloudWatch Events event rule that captures job events coming from your AWS Batch resources\.
 This rule captures all events coming from AWS Batch within the account where it is defined\.
 The job messages themselves contain information about the event source, including the job queue to which it was submitted, that you can use to filter and sort events programmatically\.

 **Note**
 When you use the AWS Management Console to create an event rule, the console automatically adds the IAM permissions necessary to grant CloudWatch Events permissions to call your Lambda function\.
-If you are creating an event rule using the AWS CLI, you must grant this permission explicitly\.
+If you are creating an event rule using the AWS CLI, you must grant permissions explicitly\.
 For more information, see [Events and Event Patterns](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/CloudWatchEventsandEventPatterns.html) in the *Amazon CloudWatch User Guide*\.

 **To create your CloudWatch Events rule**